 Note that, in the spreadsheet above, the function in cell B2 includes the values in cells A5 and A6.
 In this case, the logical value TRUE in cell A5 is treated as the value 1 and the text in cell A6 is treated as the value 0.
 This is shown by the example in cell B3, in which cells A1-A4 and the values 1 and 0 give the same result as the variance calculation for cells A1-A6.

-Further information and examples of the Excel Varpa function can be found on the Microsoft Office website.
+Further details and examples of the Excel Varpa function are provided on the Microsoft Office website.

 If you get an error from the Excel Varpa Function, this is likely to be one of the following:

 |#DIV/0!||-||Occurs if none of the values that have been supplied to the function are numeric.|